Ratakor/nolan/README.md

 ## TODO:

-- use / instead of prefix -> rewrite on_help()
-- separate everything in multiple files
-- store images and source in a sane directory
+- raids
+- improve tesseract recognition by binarzing the image with opencv and adding usernames to tesseract dictionary
 - refactor parseline()
-- improve tesseract recognition smh
 - add player with name in event->content for ham
 - add option to correct stats

-- raids
 - automatic roles attribution (for Orna FR) -> with updatemsg
 - ascensions (track mats)
 - detect wrong screenshot